aiven/aiven-operator/docs/docs/api-reference/clickhouseuser.md

 - [`connInfoSecretTarget`](#spec.connInfoSecretTarget-property){: name='spec.connInfoSecretTarget-property'} (object).
 Secret configuration.
 See below for [nested schema](#spec.connInfoSecretTarget).
 - [`connInfoSecretTargetDisabled`](#spec.connInfoSecretTargetDisabled-property){: name='spec.connInfoSecretTargetDisabled-property'} (boolean, Immutable).
 When true, the secret containing connection information will not be created, defaults to false.
 This field cannot be changed after resource creation.
 - [`username`](#spec.username-property){: name='spec.username-property'} (string, Immutable, MaxLength: 63).
 Name of the Clickhouse user.
 Defaults to `metadata.name` if omitted.

+!!!
+Note

-Note: `metadata.name` is ASCII-only.
+    `metadata.name` is ASCII-only.
 For UTF-8 names, use `spec.username`, but ASCII is advised for compatibility.

 ## authSecretRef {: #spec.authSecretRef }